高中英语

 D.she should have taken the children along with her

-."implies that the children not only enjoyed ice-cream but also
+43."It was only part of the truth."implies that the children not only enjoyed ice-cream but also

 A.had their pictures takenB.received some gifts